What is a holiday let mortgage?

-A holiday let mortgage lender assesses the amount based on the property’s seasonal income rather than regular rental income.
+A holiday let mortgage lender will assess the amount you can borrow based on the property’s seasonal income, rather than regular rental income.
 They may require the borrower to have a minimum personal income to cover mortgage repayments.

 You cannot use the property as a primary residence.
 If you change the use of the property, you will need to change your mortgage type.